ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 image: /being-charitable/charitable-opening.jpg
 ---

 Before I became a parent, I felt I had plateued with personal development.
 I wanted a new challenge.
 Parenting a new child was the most challenging thing I've ever done.
+I recommend for anyone interested.

 <!-- more -->